Updated: Nov 20, 2020

 Copyediting or Line Editing

 Proofreading is the final stage of editing that takes place after the manuscript has been copyedited and the text is in its final form.
+This is usually a PDF file.
 Proofreaders check for minor errors including missing information, typos, and formatting problems.
+Besides checking the body text, proofreaders check over things like page numbers, text alignment, chapter headings, running headers, running footers, etc.

 Talk to Your Editor